 A garden is a special part of a home.
 It’s there that your baby gets their first whiff of a rose, or ventures to have a taste of a juicy apple from your family apple tree.
 Essentially, the garden is your kids’ first playground, where they get to explore some of the “outside world” and encounter new adventures.
 Having special features in your garden can contribute to their experiences, and can even help them learn a thing or two.

-One of the most enjoyable outdoor features – that most people choose to place in their garden – is a water fountain.
+Now, one of the most enjoyable outdoor features – that most people choose to place in their garden – is a water fountain.
 Not only is a fountain aesthetically pleasing, but it also has a calming effect, as one embraces the gentle flow of the water.
 Other fun features include a sandbox, and hopscotch stepping stones, just to name a few.
 So, let’s have a look at how these, and many other fun additions, can contribute to a playful and teachable atmosphere for your young ones.

 Toddler: A Raised Sandbox